MatthewCeranski/muair-sr-design-project/README.md

 # muair-sr-design-project
-Construct air quality sensor housing and display to actively track your environment!
+Construct an air quality sensor and display to actively track your environment!

 ## Contributors